We’ve yet to see any real snow this year, despite promises of downfalls in November, so we decided to make some fake snow of our own.

 Have you made any fake snow this year?

-Other snow activity ideas
+More snow science ideas

 What happens if you add too much oil or water?